OpenSpace/OpenSpace-Docs/general/releases/changelogs/0.20.0/conversion.md

 ## A New Renderable for Point Clouds

 `RenderableBillboardsCloud` has been removed and replaced with a new renderable type called `RenderablePointCloud`.
 This renderable includes some bug fixes as well as updates to the specifications in the asset related to color mapping, fading and point sizing.
 These are made more explicit, to make it easier to use and more understandable compared to its predecessor.
+The new Renderable also has support for CSV files, in addition to the previous SPECK file format.
 For full details on the renderable, check out the new [content pages for point data](/manual/content/point-data/index).

-If you have an asset with a `RenderableBillboardsCloud` that you need to convert to the new format, check out the sections below.
-Also, note that the format of the color map files (.cmap) has changed slightly.
+The following sections describe [how to convert an asset with a `RenderableBillboardsCloud` to the new format](./conversion.md#how-to-update-an-asset-with-a-renderablebillboardscloud), or how to [update a color map file](./conversion.md#update-color-map-data-format) (the .cmap data format has changed slightly).
+Finally, there is also a [summary of the updated property names](./conversion.md#summary-of-updated-properties), that can hopefully be useful if you have Lua scripts or actions that require updating due to the use properties that have been updated or removed.

 :::{note}
 Note that the previously existing `RenderablePoints` renderable has been removed in favor of the new `RenderablePointsCloud`.